numericalalgorithmsgroup/NAGJavaExamples/README.md

 > ## Important Information
 > This repository can viewed as a regular github [repository](https://github.com/numericalalgorithmsgroup/NAGJavaExamples/) or as a [webpage](https://numericalalgorithmsgroup.github.io/NAGJavaExamples/).

-# Examples using the NAG Library for Java
+# Examples using the *n*AG Library for Java

-This repository contains examples and demonstrations using the [NAG Library for Java](https://www.nag.com/content/nag-library-for-java).
-The NAG Library for Java contains 1900+ functions spanning many areas of numerical computing and data science.
+This repository contains examples and demonstrations using the [*n*AG Library for Java](https://www.nag.com/content/nag-library-for-java).
+The *n*AG Library for Java contains 1900+ functions spanning many areas of numerical computing and data science.

 ## Directory of GitHub examples